 Train services to London over Christmas

-There may be engineering work taking place which will affect train journeys in London and the UK over the Christmas and New Year period.
+Engineering work will affect train journeys in London and the UK over the Christmas and New Year period.
 Check the National Rail website for the latest updates.

 London on Christmas Day

 Most businesses and attractions close on Christmas Day in London, and many close from 24 to 26 December, as well as 1 January.
-So make sure to check before travelling.
+Always check before travelling.

-There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, attend a traditional church service, book a restaurant lunch with the family, see London’s beautiful Christmas lights, or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.
-Take a look at our guide to Christmas Day for more ideas.
+There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, attend a traditional church service, enjoy a Christmas Day walk in a Royal Park, book a restaurant lunch with the family, see London’s beautiful Christmas lights, or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.

 Hotels and restaurants on Christmas Day